Chanesar Town

-Chanesar Town (چنیسر گوٹھ) is a neighborhood in Karachi East district of Karachi, Pakistan.
+Chanesar Goth (چنیسر گوٹھ) is a neighborhood in Karachi East district of Karachi, Pakistan.
 It is represented in the provincial legislature by Saeed Ghani.
 The neighbourhood was previously administered as part of Jamshed Town, which was disbanded in 2011.

 Town Municipal Committee

 As per the Sindh Local Government Act, 2021, Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
 Karachi East District has five towns.